abilandz/PH8124/Lecture_9/Lecture_9.md

 Do 23.
 Jun 11:36:20 CEST 2022
 ```

-In the 2nd example above, **timeout** sees only **echo**, which is a built-in command of shell and which does not run in a separate process, and therefore **timeout** failed.
-The same happens if **timeout** is applied to **Bash** functions.
+In the 2nd example above, **timeout** sees only **echo**, which is a built-in command of shell and which does not run in a separate process, and therefore, **timeout** failed.
+The same happens if the command **timeout** is applied to **Bash** functions.

-In a completely different context, we use expression 'timing' when we want to summarize the usage of system resources by a given command.
-This is simply achieved with the command **time**.
-Its generic syntax for most cases of interest is very simple:
+In a completely different context, we use the expression 'timing' when we want to summarize the usage of system resources by a given command.
+This is achieved with the command **time**.
+Its generic syntax for most cases of interest is straightforward:
 ```bash
 time someCommand
 ```
-Here 'someCommand' is meant in a broader sense, and can be any **Linux** command, **Bash** built-in command, **Bash** function, etc. For instance:
+Here 'someCommand' is meant in a broader sense and can be any **Linux** command, **Bash** built-in command, **Bash** function, etc. For instance:
 ```bash
 time sleep 4s
 ```